 The Razer DeathAdder V2 feels very well-built.
 Even though this mouse is quite a bit lighter, the build quality is the same as the previous version but has better feet and a much better cable.

 The comfort of use for this mouse is great.
 It has a slight slant that makes it more designed for right-handed use, though it has rubber grips on either side of the mouse.
 Its long design is more suitable for palm or claw grip.
+If you want a non-slanted design with a lower back hump, check out the Razer Viper.

 This mouse is suitable for all hand sizes when using palm grip.